Table of Contents

 Gram Panchayats focus on village-level administration, including water supply, sanitation, local infrastructure, welfare schemes, and agricultural development.

-Members of Municipal Corporations are elected directly by the people of the urban area, while the mayor is either directly elected or chosen by the Councilors.
+Members of municipal corporations are directly elected by the people of the urban area, while mayors are either directly elected or elected by the councilors.

-4. What are the major differences between rural and urban local bodies?
+4. What are the main differences between rural and urban local bodies?

 Rural local bodies focus on village development, agriculture, and rural welfare, while urban local bodies handle urban planning, sanitation, and modern infrastructure needs.